Huntress (Helena Bertinelli): No Man's Land

 In the 1999 No Man's Land storyline, an earthquake levels Gotham City.
-The United States government declares Gotham City a "No Man's Land" and Batman disappears.
+The United States government declares Gotham a "No Man's Land" and Batman disappears.
 To bring order to the city, Huntress assumes the mantle of Batgirl, and she discovers criminals fear her more as Batgirl than they do as Huntress.
-Batgirl fails to protect Batman's territory from Two-Face and his gang of more than 200 criminals, leading to an argument between her and Batman.
+Batgirl fails to protect Batman's territory from Two-Face and his gang, leading to an argument between her and Batman.
 Huntress refuses to follow Batman's exact orders and gives up the Batgirl costume.

 Huntress teams with former police officer Petit and his men, who had broken off from the group led by former commissioner James Gordon.
 Petit believed that extreme force was the only way to survive No Man's Land.
 Batman intentionally drove Huntress to join Petit, knowing she could keep Petit in line and prevent him from hurting innocent people.
-On Christmas Eve, the Joker attacks Petit's compound.
-Petit is killed and the Huntress stands her ground, barely surviving the attack as the Joker and his men overrun the compound.
+On Christmas Eve, Joker attacks Petit's compound.
+Petit is killed and Huntress stands her ground, barely surviving the attack as the Joker and his men overrun the compound.
 Batman and Nightwing intervene in time and Huntress is taken to a field hospital operated by forces who want to rebuild Gotham City.